alchemydc/musemeter/memory-bank/activeContext.md

 - Created progress.md to track the project's status and known issues.

 ## Next Steps
-- Retrieve and display the name, date, time, and venue for all events from the Ticketmaster API for a given city and radius.
+- Retrieve and display the name, date, time, and venue for all events from the Ticketmaster API for a given city and radius using Vite and React, with a server-side proxy to protect the API key.
 - Validate the data coverage of the Ticketmaster API in the target geographic areas.
 - Validate the event types provided by the Ticketmaster API.
 - Validate the data accuracy of the Ticketmaster API.